 Ocean waves, seaside villages, elves and trolls

-Smaller country roads lead off of the Ring Road and down to the southern shore, where ocean waves unleash their heavy power on scurries, lava cliffs and black beaches.
-Two charming villages, Stokkseyri and Eyrarbakki, nest by the open ocean and are about 22 km (14 mi) away from Lambastaðir.
-The unusual beach is a great place for a stroll on your way to the Icelandic Wonders Museum, dedicated to the elves and trolls of local folklore.
-Add a visit to the Heritage Museum at the House at Eyrarbakki to your walk for a great outing.
+Smaller country roads lead off of the Ring Road and down to the southern shore, where ocean waves unleash their heavy power on lava cliffs and black beaches.
+Two charming villages, Stokkseyri and Eyrarbakki, nest by the open ocean about 22 km (14 mi) from Lambastaðir.
+The fascinating beach is a great place for a stroll on your way to the Icelandic Wonders Museum, dedicated to the elves and trolls of local folklore.
+Add a visit to the Heritage Museum at the Merchants House at Eyrarbakki to your walk for a great outing.

 Famous stops along the Golden Circle

-Close to Lambastaðir is a crossroads that point to roads that lead further inland.
+Close to Lambastaðir there is a crossroad with the option of going further inland.
 There, some of the most famous natural attractions of Iceland are to be found, such as the Geysir geothermal area (62 km / 38.5 mi) and one of Iceland’s most beautiful waterfalls, Gullfoss (65 km / 40 mi).
-Moreover, Skálholt, a historical episcopal see and one of Iceland’s most distinguished places of learning for over 700 years is close by.
+Skálholt, a historical episcopal and one of Iceland’s most distinguished places of learning for over 700 years is also in the vicinity.

 Spa and Þingvellir National Park